CODE BLUE issued for Buffalo, southern Erie County

-A Code Blue will be in effect Friday night and during the day on Saturday because of cold temperatures hanging on in the region.
+A Code Blue will be in effect Sunday night and during the day on Monday because of cold temperatures.

 The following shelters will be open Friday night: